lionlai1989/lionlai1989.github.io/_posts/2024-03-15-anatomy-of-nerf.markdown

     </div>
 </div>

+**Discussion:**

-**Discussion:** The prelimenay result shows that the 3D model can be extracted from the trained NeRF model but the rendering result looks vague comparing to the training images.
-The reason could be that I haven't incorporated the heiarchical volume sampling.
+The initial results show that although it is feasible to extract a 3D model from the trained NeRF model, the rendering quality appears notably less sharp compared to the original training images.
+Here are several plausible explanations:

+1. **Lack of Hierarchical Volume Sampling**: The absence of hierarchical volume sampling in my approach may result in insufficient resolution of detail.

+2. **Limited Training Duration**: According to [1], optimal training of a NeRF model for each scene requires 1-2 days.
+In contrast, my models have been trained for merely a few hours (less than 10).
+Additionally, it appears that the training cost can continue to decrease, albeit at a very slow pace, if I were to continue training.

+3. **Constraints on Position and Viewing Direction**: I observed that deviations in the camera's position and viewing direction from those of the original training images affect rendering quality.

+4. **Dataset Limitations**: The parts of the rendered scene not covered by the training images, such as the area surrounding the fern, exhibit noise.

 # Running Code Yourself